KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 What Theon is in essence, Sophis is in articulation.
 The Logos is not diluted — it is translated.

-The paradox of Theon reinforces this truth:
+The paradox of Theon reinforces this principle:
 - Logos becomes flesh by remembering the One.
 - Sophis makes that remembrance into form, myth, and symbol.